codewithgabriel/watcher/README.md

 Overview
 ---------------
  Watcher is a security system that keep eyes on your protected files located inside the directory specified in the `path_to_dir` parameter.
-Watcher can report to a remote network/system or network/local system all events and activies performed on this files in many cases, one good case is of cyber attacks or security breach.
+Watcher can report to a remote network/system or local network/system all events and activies performed on this files in many cases, one good case is of cyber attacks or security breach.
 Current version of watcher support Unix-base and Unix-like Operating systems, Linux, MacOS and BSD to mention, efforts is ongoing for MS-DOS or Window support.

  With the right permission on watcher, watcher can do the following.